-“…the piece de resistance that captivated the crowd was a wonderful version of Astor Piazzolla’s ‘Cafe 1930’, poignantly led by the mesmerizing Quinones, whose intoxicating stage presence provided a focus for the duo overall.
+“…the piece de resistance that captivated the crowd was a wonderful version of Astor Piazzolla’s ‘Cafe 1930’, poignantly led by the mesmerising Quinones, whose intoxicating stage presence provided a focus for the duo overall.
 Her luscious lyrical tone and use of sinewy melodies evoked far away yearnings and melancholy of times past.
 The audience clearly wanted more after the short 45 minute programme.”– Review in The Yorkshire Times, UK

 “Ms. Quinones plays with much musical energy, her artistry is notable with the elegant flow of the phrasing.
 Her sound is rich and convincing.
 My students became motivated to practice after hearing her teach.”– Dennette Derby McDermott, DMA, Professor of Flute and Graduate Studies at Northwestern State University, USA

 “Dear Jessica, I commend you for your superlative solo recital and your career talk with our flute students.
 You have been so successful making a difference in a career that is difficult to maintain.
-Your truly an inspiration to aspiring, professional musicians and we enjoyed having you as one of our guest artists at the Lamont School of Music, University of Denver.”– F. Joseph Docksey III, Professor Director, Lamont School of Music, University of Denver, USA
+Your truly an inspiration to aspiring, professional musicians and we enjoyed having you as one of our guest artists at the Lamont School of Music, University of Denver.”– F. Joseph Docksey III, Professor, Lamont School of Music, University of Denver, USA

 “Jessica gave an outstanding recital and class for my students at the University of Louisiana at Lafayette.
 We were all very impressed with her artistry and technique.
 And, she gave very intuitive and helpful comments to each of the students in the masterclass.”– Dr. Andrea Kapell Loewy, Professor of Flute at the University of Lousiana at Lafayette, USA